Philadelphia Rage

-The Philadelphia Rage, were one of the eight original franchises of the American Basketball League (ABL), a women's professional basketball league.
-The franchise existed for just two-and-a-half seasons—1996-97 in Richmond, Virginia, 1997–98 and late 1998 in Philadelphia—the team produced many memorable moments for fans of women's basketball its highest level.
+The Philadelphia Rage was one of the eight original franchises of the American Basketball League (ABL), a women's professional basketball league.
+The franchise existed for just two-and-a-half seasons, from 1996 to 1997 in Richmond, Virginia, and from 1997 to late 1998 in Philadelphia.

+History

-The Rage were led by the 1996 US Olympic team point guard, Dawn Staley, and by the less heralded but equally energetic play of Adrienne Goodson, who shot like a guard and rebounded like a power forward.
+The Rage was led by 1996 U.S. Olympic team point guard Dawn Staley and Adrienne Goodson, who shot like a guard and rebounded like a power forward.
 With power forward Taj McWilliams, the Rage had three players out of the ten named to the 1997 All-ABL First and Second teams—the most of any team.

-The Rage scored a PR coup by signing the great heptathlete and long jumper Jackie Joyner-Kersee, probably the best-known player on any team, but the unofficial World's Greatest Female Athlete was more effective as a fan draw than she was on the court.
-Their initial draft choice was Lisa Leslie, but she opted to sign with the WNBA instead.
+The Rage made sports news headlines by signing heptathlete and long jumper Jackie Joyner-Kersee.
+The team's initial draft choice was Lisa Leslie, who opted to sign with the WNBA instead.